kfl/adventofcode_2023/notes.md

 runs in well under 5s which is acceptable.
-To get real speedups from here we need either a better data structure where we divide the condition and checksum into independent groups that can solved individually, and possibly also use a more specialised memorisation.
+To get real speedups from here we need either a better data structure where we divide the condition and checksum into independent groups that can solved individually, and possibly also use a more specialised memoisation.

 **Maybe some day:** Instead of checking one element at a time and keeping track of a running sum, try to match as many `#` (and `?`) at